Honda Civic Type R TCR: FK2 (2015)

-FK8 (2017)
+FK7/FK8 (2017)

-The thoroughly wrinkled version introduced in 2017 is already based on the street version of the tenth generation Civic - which later set a lap record on the Nürburgring Nordschleife - but has been modified at several points on the street model body to reduce air resistance and greater clamping force. el.
-A new multi-link rear suspension and modified stabilizer have been used, a state-of-the-art electronic control unit (ECU) and an improved roll bar have been installed.
-An endurance version of the car was also made for customers in long-distance races, this edition was equipped with headlights and an air intake system to cool the driver, as well as brakes complete with ABS.
+The thoroughly revised version introduced in 2017 is based on the street version of the tenth generation Civic – which later set a lap record on the Nürburgring Nordschleife – but has been modified at several points on the street model body to reduce air resistance and greater clamping force.
+The car is based on the narrower FK7 Civic chassis as it was deemed to suit the demands of the formula better than the wider FK8 chassis of the road-going Type R. A new multi-link rear suspension and modified stabilizer have been used, a state-of-the-art electronic control unit (ECU) and an improved roll bar have been installed.
+An endurance version of the car was also made for customers in long-distance races; this edition was equipped with headlights and an air intake system to cool the driver, as well as brakes complete with ABS.
 The new model has 340 horsepower and a maximum torque of 420 Nm.

 The model began selling to customer teams on 15 December 2017.
 For the year 2018, a total of 25 copies of the new model were available (this number was already 133 on 18 December 2019).

+FL5 (2023)

+The third Civic Type R TCR was built on the eleventh generation Honda Civic and made its global debut in TCR UK Touring Car Championship in 2023.
+The car utilizes a new aerodynamic system and exterior system, a new chassis, upgraded braking and transmission systems.